wkumari/draft-wkumari-opsawg-sdi/README.md

-Kumari & Doyle          Expires December 2, 2019                [Page 4]
+Kumari & Doyle          Expires December 14, 2019               [Page 4]

-Internet-Draft                  template                        May 2019
+Internet-Draft                  template                       June 2019

    system using the serial number as the identifier for business reasons